libpag/vendor_tools/README.md

 # vendor.cmake

-There is a `vendor.cmake` file in the root directory that provides a set of CMake functions to help build vendor libraries.
+The `vendor.cmake` file in the root directory includes a set of CMake functions to help build vendor libraries.
+It also automatically runs the `depsync` tool to download dependencies during the build process.

 You can include it in your CMake project like this:

 ```cmake